 The seaweed season usually starts from the third to the seventh lunar month.
-During this time, fishermen in Thai An village, Vinh Hai commune, continuously stick to the sea to have a bumper harvest.
+During this time, fishermen in Thai An village, Vinh Hai commune continuously stick to the sea to have a bumper harvest.

-Boats and sampans are ready to harvest seaweed.
+Boats and sampans ready to harvest seaweed.

-Transfer seaweed to shore.
+Move seaweed to shore.

 Dried seaweed is packed in bags.